Master of Nursing (MN)

 - Managing, consulting or educating about health initiatives in public and private sectors to advance community and population health equity

-Individuals who have a Bachelor of Science in Nursing (BSN) degree from a nationally-accredited university, or a bachelor's degree in a non-nursing discipline with an active registered nursing (RN) license, are eligible to apply.
+Individuals who have a Bachelor of Science in Nursing (BSN) degree from a nationally-accredited university are eligible to apply.

 MN-CHN applications are due January 15 each year to begin study the following Autumn Quarter.